sympal/sympal-docs/reference/en/04-Configuration.markdown

     // For top-level configuration
     echo sfSympalConfig::get('rows_per_page', null, 20);

-    // For configuration inside the group "offline" echo sfSympalConfig::get('offline', 'enabled', true);
+    // For configuration inside the group "inline_editing" echo sfSympalConfig::get('inline_editing', 'enabled', true);

 In the above example, `20` is the default value returned if the `rows_per_page` configuration value does not exist.
-Similarly, `true` is the default value returned if the `offline/enabled` configuration value does not exist.
+Similarly, `true` is the default value returned if the `enabled` configuration value of the `inline_editing` group does not exist.

 ### Writing